Hamlet (1969 film): Production

 The film, a departure from big-budget Hollywood renditions of classics, was made with a small budget and a very minimalist set, consisting of Renaissance fixtures and costumes in a dark, shadowed space.
 A brick tunnel is used for the scenes on the battlements.
 The Ghost of Hamlet's father is represented only by a light shining on the observers.
 The film places much emphasis on the sexual aspects of the play, to the point of strongly implying an incestuous relationship between Laertes and Ophelia.
 Williamson was only one year younger than Parfitt, who played his mother, and was one year older than Hopkins, who played his uncle.

-DVD Release
+Reception

+Nigel Andrews wrote in The Monthly Film Bulletin: "Nicol Williamson intelligently conveys Hamlet's own ambiguities.
+"What a piece of work is man" has the forced mechanical ring of a humanist creed sapped of all conviction, while the fatalism of the later "Providence" speech rings quietly sincere.
+And although soliloquy transfers uneasily to the screen – camera here is no substitute for live audience – Williamson's intense absorption and driving intelligence make them seem more than usually like spoken thoughts."

+Sight and Sound wrote: "At first glance, Nicol Williamson, bearded and unprincely, seems an unlikely lead, but he gives a superb performance.
+Anthony Hopkins as Claudius is clearly too young to be his uncle, but matches Williamson for intensity.
+Richardson films almost entirely in close-up, sets a relentless pace, and is utterly clear in his exposition.
+Powell and Pressburger fans will appreciate Roger Livesey as the player king and the gravedigger."

+Home media

 Hamlet was released to DVD by Sony Pictures Home Entertainment on 3 July 2012 via the Choice Collection DVD-on-demand setup from Amazon.